EricFrancis12/tree-server/README.md

 Run the binary, optionally specifying a port (PORT) and working directory (WD).

 Note that if no working directory is specified, the working directory will be the location where the binary is ran.
-This means you can copy the binary to anywhere in the file system to serve the contents.
+This means you can copy the binary to anywhere in the file system to serve its contents.
 ```
 ./tree-server --PORT=3000 --WD=./
 ```